Early Childhood Classes

 Offerings at the Conservatory

-Our classes for child and caregiver (Rhymes and Rhythms, Musical Playground, and Musical Threes) feature curriculum specifically developed by our early childhood faculty and are offered as 10-week mini-sessions beginning in September, January, and March.
+Our classes for child and caregiver (Musical Playground and Musical Threes) feature curriculum specifically developed by our early childhood faculty and are offered as 10-week mini-sessions beginning in September, January, and March.
 Register for 1, 2 or all 3 sessions.

 Early Childhood Music Classes